Secondary Education English Teacher

-SOCIAL CLIMATE: Sierra Leone has some restrictive laws that target certain sexual acts.
+SOCIAL CLIMATE: LGBTQ persons in Sierra Leone face restrictive laws and legal challenges.
 Volunteers will need to be mindful of cultural norms and country-specific laws, and use their best judgment to determine how to approach topics related to sexual orientation and gender identity in their communities and host countries.
-Staff and currently serving Volunteers will address this topic during PST, and identify some potential support mechanisms for incoming trainees.
+Staff and currently serving Volunteers will address this topic during PST, They will provide and identify other support mechanisms for incoming Trainees and Volunteers.

 Serving in Sierra Leone